 Put technology to work for you

 One problem people run into when making a claim is proving that they indeed own the items they are claiming.
 To facilitate an agreement between the two parties, it helps to take photos and or videos of your belongings.
-You can also switch from making lists on paper to using online tools such as the Know Your Stuff application which can help you organize your inventory and get it done more quickly.
+You can also switch from making lists on paper to using online tools which can help you organize your inventory and get it done more quickly.

 Learn to identify the real value of your belongings

 Say you bought your latest TV on sale.
 You won’t necessarily find the same bargain when you make your insurance claim.
 Always record the retail price of each item and not what you paid for it.

 Keep a copy of your list outside your home